raspberrypi/picotool/BUILDING.md

 You also need to install `libusb-1.0` if you want to use the USB functionality.

+> If libusb-1.0 is not installed, picotool still builds, but it omits all options that deal with managing a pico via USB (load, save, erase, verify, reboot).
+Builds that do not include USB support can be recognized because these commands also do not appear in the help command.
+The build output message 'libUSB is not found - no USB support will be built' also appears in the build logs.

 ### Linux / macOS

 Use your favorite package tool to install dependencies.
 For example, on Ubuntu: